The Floor (American game show): Format

 Each season begins with a pool of contestants standing in separate square spaces of a large grid on the studio floor.
 Each contestant has a category in which they feel particularly knowledgeable.
 However, the producers of the show ultimately decide the categories the contestants have.
 Season 1 featured 81 contestants in a 9-by-9 grid; as of Season 2, 100 contestants play on a 10-by-10 grid.
+The floor measures 20 by 12 meters, or roughly 66 by 39 feet.

-The game progresses over the course of a season with the grand prize awarded to the player who ultimately controls the entire floor.
-Secondary prizes are awarded throughout the season to the player with the most territory at the end of each episode after a certain number of duels (usually eight, but on occasion nine).
-For season 2 and 3, every third episode (disregarding the finale's tiebreaker) has nine duels per episode.
+The game progresses over the course of a season with the grand prize awarded to the contestant who ultimately controls the entire floor.
+Secondary prizes are awarded throughout the season to the contestant with the most territory at the end of each episode after a certain number of duels (usually eight, but on occasion nine).
+For seasons two, three, and five, every third episode (disregarding the finale's tiebreaker) has nine duels per episode.
+For the fourth season, every third and fourth episode (excluding the final two episodes) has nine duels per episode.

 One contestant is chosen at random (via "The Randomizer") to be a challenger and shown the categories of all opponents whose territories share at least one side with their own, then chooses one of them to challenge face-to-face in a head-to-head duel.
 The specifics of the duel remain undisclosed until the challenger selects an opponent, with the format defaulting to visual unless specified otherwise by the host.
 The two contestants take turns identifying a series of images or words associated with the challenged opponent's category.
 They are each given separate 45-second clocks, only one of which runs at any given time, starting with the challenger.
-The contestant in control must give a correct answer in order to stop their clock and turn control over to their opponent.
+The contestant in control must give a correct answer to stop their clock and turn control over to their opponent.
 Infinite guesses are allowed without penalty, and a contestant may pass whenever desired; however, they must wait three seconds for a new image or text to be shown.
 Some categories are text-based, requiring contestants to perform tasks such as filling in the missing word(s) of a book title or song lyric, or naming the movie from which a famous quote is taken.
-Beginning in season 2, audio duels are introduced, requiring contestants to decipher answers via audio cue and providing visuals to indicate turn order.
-In season 3, association duels are played at times, in which the contestant is shown three clues and must state their common link.
-In season 4, video duels show clips instead of images.
-Once a category has been selected and played, it is permanently removed from play and cannot be chosen again.
+Season 2 introduced audio duels, in which the contestant has to decipher the answer via audio cue with visuals provided to indicate turn order.
+Season 3 introduced association duels, in which the contestant is shown three clues and must state their common link.
+Season 4 introduced video duels, which show clips instead of images.
+Season 5 introduced close-up duels, in which the contestant has to decipher the clue while zoomed.
+Once a category has been selected and played, it is permanently removed from play and cannot be chosen again, ensuring each category can only be played once.